wp-plugins/wp-helpers/readme.txt

 * Install and activate WordPress Helpers like any other plugin.

 == Changelog ==

+= 1.5.8 =
+* FIXED: Notice when a user cannot manage_options and the All Options setting is set.

 = 1.5.7 =
 * FIXED: Widgets and Dashboard Widgets works properly.
 You may need to resave them.